muzardemoses/Chatter-app/README.md

 **_July 19, 2023_**
 - Implement action buttons in profile which are follow, unfollow and edit Profile.

+**_July 20 - 21, 2023_**
+- Finalize the handleFollow functionality
+- Finalize action buttons in profile

 ### TO-DO AFTER PROJECT SUBMISSION